developmentseed/s3-browser-uploader/README.md

 - **File Explorer**: Browse S3 buckets and navigate directories
 - **Drag & Drop**: Intuitive drag and drop interface for file selection
 - **Progress Visualization**: Visual progress bars and status indicators for uploads
+- **File Management**: Delete files directly from the file explorer with confirmation dialogs

 ## How It Works